2014 Mayflower–Vilonia tornado: Setup

+Forecast

 The strong mid-level shortwave trough developed into a closed low-pressure area as the system occluded over the central High Plains on April 27, 2014.
 An associated surface cyclone reached peak intensity while a trailing cold front moved eastward across eastern Kansas, eastern Oklahoma and northern Texas.
-There were two areas where severe weather was expected: morning pre-frontal convection from Kansas and Oklahoma into Missouri and Iowa and warm sector supercell development across southeast Oklahoma and northeast Texas into Arkansas.
+There were two areas where severe weather was expected: morning prefrontal convection from Kansas and Oklahoma into Missouri and Iowa and warm sector supercell development across southeast Oklahoma and northeast Texas into Arkansas.
 By 20:00 UTC on April 27, the SPC issued a rare high risk for much of central Arkansas and a 30% hatched risk for tornadoes across the same corridor, citing the anticipation of numerous supercells capable of producing intense tornadoes.
 Expected thermodynamic conditions of storm-relative helicity values in of 300–400 m^{2}s^{−2}, convective available potential energy (CAPE) values of 2,500–3,000 J/kg^{−1}, a 40–50 kn low level jet and boundary-layer dewpoints of 14 to 16 C were expected to foster supercell development and strong to intense tornadoes across Arkansas, along with very large hail.
 A particularly dangerous situation (PDS) tornado watch was issued at that time for central Arkansas, where the Mayflower–Vilonia tornado would soon develop.